Mutare: Geography

 The town lies north of the Bvumba Mountains and south of the Imbeza Valley.
 Christmas Pass is a mountain pass that leads into the city from the west.
 The pass was so named by some of the colonial pioneers who camped at the foot of the pass on Christmas Day 1890.
 The pass features a winding, dual-carriageway road with scenic views of the surrounding Eastern Highlands.

 Mutare is home to several tourist attractions such as, the Mutare Museum, the Utopia House Museum dedicated to Kingsley Fairbridge, the National Gallery of Zimbabwe, Murahwa Hill, known for its rock paintings and Iron Age village, Cross Kopje with a memorial to Zimbabweans and Mozambicans killed in World War I and a nature reserve Cecil Kopje and Tigers Kloof.
 The Mutare Boys' High Chapel was constructed in honour of former Old boys who perished in World War II, situated on a hilly knoll at Mutare Boys High (then Umtali Boys High).

 Mutare is served by rail with daily passenger and freight links to Nyazura, Rusape and Harare.

-There are three small aerodromes; the smallest is at Mutare Provincial Hospital, a very small light aircraft strip for emergency evacuation (now defunct), a light plane aerodrome in Sakubva near Mutare Teachers College, and the Grand Reef Airport just outside the city at Irene.
-There is yet a fourth airport which was constructed in Chiadzwa to carry diamonds for processing in Harare.
+There are three small aerodromes; the smallest is at Mutare Provincial Hospital, a very small light aircraft strip for emergency evacuation (now defunct), a light plane aerodrome in Sakubva near Mutare Teachers College and the Grand Reef Airport just outside the city at Irene.
+There is a fourth airport, which was constructed in Chiadzwa to carry diamonds for processing in Harare.